 - Be especially vigilant with children because they are at high risk for exposure and may not report bites, scratches, or other incidents that might occur.

-- Immediately cleanse all wounds thoroughly with copious amounts of soap and water (under a running tap if possible) for a minimum of 15 minutes.
+- Immediately cleanse all wounds thoroughly with copious amounts of soap and water (under a running tap if possible) for a minimum of 15 minutes and urgently seek care.

 - Use a virucidal agent (such as povidone-iodine) if available to irrigate the wounds and destroy the virus.

 Vaccine and Rabies Immune Globulin

 Rabies vaccine can be given before travel for travelers going to any country with rabies (especially canine rabies) to simplify the postexposure vaccine schedule and eliminate the need for rabies immune globulin (RIG), which is often very difficult to obtain abroad.
 Preexposure vaccination may also provide some protection if postexposure vaccination after a bite is delayed or if an unapparent exposure to rabies occurs.

 Preexposure prophylaxis (PrEP) is recommended for: